Global Markets: Hong Kong and China Lead Gains -- Update

-Equities in Hong Kong and mainland China led gains in the Asia-Pacific region Tuesday, though stocks in Malaysia fell to begin the new year.
+Equities in Hong Kong and mainland China led gains in the Asia-Pacific region Tuesday, though stocks in Malaysia and Australia fell to begin the new year.

 Continue Reading Below

-Hong Kong-listed Sunny Optical and AAC Technologies Holdings, in particular, had lost about a third of their market value in a month.
-The suppliers of smartphone components gained 8.2% and 6.4%, respectively.
+Last year, Hong Kong-listed Sunny Optical and AAC Technologies lost about a third of their market value in a month, following a global tech pullback which began in November.
+On Tuesday, the suppliers of smartphone components jumped 9% and 7% respectively.

-Largan Precision, which makes lenses for smartphone cameras, climbed 4.5% in Taiwan, helping push the Taiex up 0.4%.
-Taiwan Semiconductor Manufacturing rose 0.9%.

 Continue Reading Below